tsaperlein/MoodTracker/UID.md

     - the HW/SW technologies used for prototype creation must be specified
 - evaluation (each team member must perform at least 1 usability test)
     - the goal of evaluation (which requirements are we going to test) must be defined.
-    - the test setup must be precisely described including schema/photos of the setup).
+    - the test setup must be precisely described including schema/photos of the setup.
     - the test execution must be documented (e.g. short video or sequence of photos/screenshots).
     - the findings and recommendations must be described in detail.
 - documentation for developers (do not write all from the beginning, reuse what you have already done or refer to it in the text of previous deliverables)